vb-pogribnyi/OpenCircle/Open Circle.md

     train_model(model, parameters, train_dataloader)
 ```

-Also note small number of epochs in the training script.
+Also note the small number of epochs in the training script.
 By the way, I'm testing the script with a small dataset, so that it doesn't take long to load the data and to train.

 After running the script, we have a 'models' folder created and file 'LargeWin_2_2_2_3_2_5_7.pt' inside, which means the training works fine.
 Let's now log the process, so that we can easily see which models learn better.
 We will use mlflow for that: